LillianLuzinsky/sweets-to-go/README.md

 Once, you're happy with your purchase, you can click on the 'Confirm Purchase' button and a modal will appear with a short message.<br>
 <br>
+Finally, this app includes an Account page, where you can see your purchase history

+# Things I enjoyed

+This is one of my first projects using React.
+I discovered styled-components and absolutely loved it.
+It makes styling a multipage website a lot more consistant and easier to keep track than adding all the stylings into the App.css file.

+# Challenges

+1) Initially, this was going to be a full stack app that uses Rails for back end and React for front end.
+As this was a group project, I concentrated mostly giving our app presence through the front end design.
+I didn't have the opportunity to work on the back end as much I would've liked to.